Comparative Convergence Analysis of Nonlinear AMLI-cycle Multigrid: Preliminaries

 Now we define the nonsymmetric multigrid iterator $B_k^{ns}$ (without post-smoothing) by the following recursive algorithm:

-Similarly, we can also define the (symmetric) V-cycle multigrid operator $B_k$ recursively as shown in Algorithm \ref{alg:V-cycle}.
+Similarly, we can also define the (symmetric) V-cycle multigrid operator $B_k$ recursively, as shown in Algorithm \ref{alg:V-cycle}.

-\subsection{Nonlinear Preconditioned Conjugate Gradient Method}
+\subsection{Nonlinear preconditioned conjugate gradient method}

-In order to introduce nonlinear AMLI-cycle, we also need to introduce the nonlinear PCG Method, which is a simplified version (available for s.p.d. $A_k$) of the algorithm originated in~\cite{Axelsson.O;Vassilevski.P1991a}.
-The original version in~\cite{Axelsson.O;Vassilevski.P1991a} was meant for more general cases including nonsymmetric and possibly indefinite matrices.
-Let~$\hat{B}_k[\cdot]: V_k \rightarrow V_k$ be a given nonlinear operator that is intended to approximate the inverse of~$A_k$.
-We now formulate the nonlinear PCG method that can be used to provide iterated approximate inverse to~$A_k$ based on the given nonlinear operator~$\hat{B}_k[\cdot]$.
-This procedure gives another nonlinear operator~$\tilde{B}_k[\cdot]: V_k \rightarrow V_k$, which can be viewed as an improved approximation to the inverse of~$A_k$.
+In order to introduce the nonlinear AMLI-cycle MG method, it is necessary to introduce the nonlinear PCG method, which is a simplified version (available for SPD $A_k$) of the algorithm originated in~\cite{Axelsson.O;Vassilevski.P1991a}.
+The original version in~\cite{Axelsson.O;Vassilevski.P1991a} was meant for more general cases, including nonsymmetric and possibly indefinite matrices.
+Let~$\hat{B}_k[\cdot]: V_k \rightarrow V_k$ be a given nonlinear operator intended to approximate the inverse of~$A_k$.
+We now formulate the nonlinear PCG method used to provide an iterated approximate inverse to~$A_k$ based on the given nonlinear operator~$\hat{B}_k[\cdot]$.
+This procedure gives another nonlinear operator~$\tilde{B}^{[n]}_k[\cdot]: V_k \rightarrow V_k$, which can be viewed as an improved approximation of the inverse of~$A_k$.

 Algorithm~\ref{alg:nonlinear-CG} defines the nonlinear operator $\tilde{B}_k^{[n]}[\cdot]$.
 In the rest of the paper, for the sake of simplicity, we will drop the superscript $[n]$ and use $\tilde{B}_k[\cdot]$ instead.
 This simplified notation indicates that $n$ steps of the nonlinear PCG are performed.